Nikolaos-Gkionis/todo_app/README.md

-# Do it - Beautiful Notebook-Style Todo App
+# Todo-it - Beautiful Notebook-Style Todo App

 A stunning, professional notebook-style todo application built with Rails 8.0, featuring authentic hand-drawn aesthetics, complete user authentication, and a delightful productivity experience that feels like writing in a real moleskin notebook.